It's Hard to Be Good

-It's Hard to Be Good is a 1948 British comedy film directed by Jeffrey Dell and starring Jimmy Hanley, Anne Crawford and Raymond Huntley.
-In the film, an ex-army officer finds his altruistic attempts to improve the world are unsuccessful.
+It's Hard to Be Good is a 1948 British comedy film directed and written by Jeffrey Dell and starring Jimmy Hanley, Anne Crawford and Raymond Huntley.
 It was shot at Denham Studios.
 The film's sets were designed by the art director Alex Vetchinsky.
+In the film, an ex-army officer finds his altruistic attempts to improve the world are unsuccessful.

 Plot

-On leaving the army, officer and war hero Captain James Gladstone Wedge (Jimmy Hanley) is full of idealism about bettering the world.
-He falls in love with Mary Leighton (Anne Crawford), who nursed him whilst he was recovering from his wartime injuries.
-He bungles a proposal to her at a railway station after being demobed, (Demobilization), but his good-nature had already convinced her that she should marry him.
+On leaving the army, officer and war hero Captain James Gladstone Wedge is full of idealism about bettering the world.
+He falls in love with Mary Leighton, who nursed him whilst he was recovering from his wartime injuries.
+He bungles a proposal to her at a railway station after being demobbed, but his good-nature had already convinced her that she should marry him.

 Jimmy's attempts to promote goodwill and community spirit amongst his relatives and neighbours are always frustrated, due to their innate hostilities, which the latest collaborative war efforts did nothing to dispel.
 All his attempts at neighbourhood reconciliation having failed, and seeing that people have put their trust in the same status-quo of conflict after the war that existed before, Jimmy finally settles into a flat with Mary, and ends the film by loudly playing his trumpet in response to all the thoughtless noise around him, no longer caring what people might think.